C0d3-5t3w/Discord-BotCallTracker/README.md

 Asks for bot token and port to server on load

-modify and use elsewhere please :)
+modify and use as you please :)

 # If you want to give me a tip i accept Monero: